 Monash University Low FODMAP Certification Program

 One of my patients recently admitted to me, “I work full time, and have three kids—one with special needs.
 I just didn’t have time for label reading.
 I’m sorry, but I couldn’t fully follow the low-FODMAP diet you asked me to try.”
 For people like her, low-FODMAP certified groceries can’t materialize on the shelves of the local grocery store soon enough.
-Until then, I reminded her to check my Pinterest.
-My boards do include some low-FODMAP certified foods; the rest I consider suitable for low-FODMAP diets based on my reading of the list of ingredients.
+Until then, I reminded her to check my shopping pages for groceries, baking supplies, and supplements.
+These pages do include some low-FODMAP certified foods; the rest I consider suitable for low-FODMAP diets based on my reading of the list of ingredients.

 This page may contain affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.